 Phase-Slip (also Quantum Phase-Slip): A point where a material in a superconductive state spontaneously changes from one state to another, generating a topological "defect".
 This defect causes paired electrons to become "out of step" with each other, producing a voltage and, ergo, non-zero electrical resistance.
 This phenomenon has been observed in ultra-thin wires less than a few tens-of-nanometers in diameter.
 Though bulk superconductivity may persist (T<Tc), one consequence of phase slip is a lower current-carrying state.
 A similar phenomenon occurs in Josephson Junctions.

 Planar Weight Disparity (PWD): A term referring to the method by which Tc can often be increased by adjusting the relative weights of alternating layers in copper-oxide superconductors.
 The greatest improvements usually occur when PWD is applied along both the C1 and C2 axes simultaneously.
-33 angstroms is the approximate maximum C-axis unit cell length across which PWD can be applied effectively in the copper-oxides.
+This weight disparity results in periodic compression of interposed oxygen atoms and may be the actual source of superconductivity.
 Click HERE to read the original news story announcing this discovery in 2005.